-Prime FORMS, Forms Management System, is a set of software functions used to develop systems for interactive, multiterminal and online processing.
-It permits forms to be designed for a variety of CRT and hardcopy terminals using the FORMS Description Language (FDL) with easy-to-use statements, or FED, the FORMS screen painter.
-Application programs are created using the standard READ/WRITE statements.
+FORMS, Prime's Forms Management System, is a set of screen management tools used to help develop applications for interactive, multiterminal and online processing.
+It permits forms to be designed for a variety of visual display terminals using the FORMS Description Language (FDL), or with FED, the FORMS screen painter.
+Application programs are created using standard READ/WRITE statements.